Hebrew lexicon

 Names in scripture aren't labels — they are theology.
 Each one breaks open into morphemes that the original audience heard as full sentences.
 Color-matched across Hebrew, transliteration, and English.

-25 names of God · 64 curated Hebrew names of people.
+25 names of God · 97 curated Hebrew names of people and places.

 The Name